Analysis | ‘Warzone Pacific’ loadout guide for Caldera: The best guns, attachments and perks

 That said, the dedicated content creators that have built careers around analyzing and touting Call of Duty loadouts have already identified a handful of weapons they believe stand out following the “Vanguard” integration.
 Similarly, we’ve pinpointed a few well suited to various play styles and collected all those tips in one place.

 Below you’ll find a detailed breakdown of the most viable weapons, equipment and perks for Season One of “Warzone Pacific,” as well as several specific loadout recommendations.
-While these suggestions are subject to change as minor patches go live (for instance, the beloved Automaton has already been nerfed with additional recoil) the options below will provide a solid starting point and allow you to prioritize guns accordingly in the painstaking weapon-leveling process.
+While these suggestions are subject to change as minor patches go live (for instance, the beloved Automaton was initially nerfed with additional recoil and then buffed with reduced recoil) the options below will provide a solid starting point and allow you to prioritize guns accordingly in the painstaking weapon-leveling process.

 “Warzone Pacific” includes two main modes, one that features every weapon introduced in “Warzone” to date and another that permits only the use of “Vanguard” guns and equipment.
 This guide includes all gear from “Modern Warfare” up to “Vanguard,” but our “Vanguard” recommendations can be applied the World War II-only version of the battle royale game as well.